Derlashwarma/Automata-Finite-State-Machine-Game/README.md

 ## Description
 An engaging game that showcases a finite state machine in action.
 Players must skillfully navigate through enemy bullets while striving to maximize their score.
+You can avoid the enemy and enemy attacks by moving the mouse cursor.
+If you collide with the enemy blob, you will get damaged rapidly and die quicker than their bullets.
 With intuitive controls and dynamic gameplay, this game offers a captivating challenge that tests your reflexes and strategic thinking.

 ## Transition Table
 | Current State | Event                                   | Next State | Action/Description                                   |